What are royalties?

 Your 1099 Miscellaneous Tax forms will be mailed no later than Jam.
 31. If the 31st falls on Saturday or Sunday, the IRS allows for mailing the following Monday.

-Why am I being charged expenses/deductions even thought I am not a working interest (WI) owner)?
+Why am I being charged expenses/deductions even though I am not a working interest (WI) owner)?

 Some costs associated with selling a product are shared by all owners including royalty owners.
 WI owners share in those same costs plus the cost of exploration, drilling, completing, equipping and operating a well.
 If you still believe that your lease indicated you should not have deductions, please contact Owner Relations by email at Casey@loeboil.com or phone at (618) 943-2227.